Who we are

 Bea is the Founder and Executive Director of IMPACT Family Violence Services and Step Up and has worked with abusers for over 25 years.
 Her work is nationally recognized.
 She has served as chairperson of the DVAC (Domestic Violence Advocacy Council) in Charlotte, NC; Charlotte City Council appointee to DVAB (Domestic Violence Advisory Board); and NCPAT (NC Providers of Abuser Treatment).

-Kelly has been with IMPACT for 8 years and is our case manager, lead court advocate and also facilitates groups in two counties as well as our anger management program, i.am.
+Kelly, our assistant director, has been with IMPACT since 2008 and is our case manager and lead court advocate.
+She also facilitates groups in two counties as well as our anger management program, i.am.
 Her other experiences include Child Protective Services.

 Kristy is a graduate of the University of South Carolina with a Bachelor’s Degree in Psychology and a Master’s Degree in Social Work.
 Kristy facilitates an Impact group in Gaston County and provides individual counseling to those enrolled in the Impact program.
 She is also the Program Developer for out-of-state projects.
 Kristy comes to us with a background in school-based mental health counseling and child protective services.

 Kristie is a Charlotte native who most recently finished her MA in Human Services Counseling: Addiction and Recovery Counseling from Liberty University.
 Kristie facilitates Batterer Intervention groups in both Union and Mecklenburg Counties.
 Kristie is a survivor of domestic violence and a recovering addict that uses her educational and life experiences to convey a message of strength and hope to both the abused and the abusers.
 She is a DV and MHSA advocate in her community and often speaks at various institutions and meetings to bring the message of recovery, restoration, and redemption to her audiences.